How to plan a double MSc program in the PlanApp?

 NOTE: It is not possible to include individual minors in the unique part of one of the programs.
 An individual MSc minor always counts for both programs and must be approved for both programs.

-6. Upon graduation, the Examining Board needs to verify based on documentation provided by you whether all the requirements set in the Students charter (step 4) for a double MSc program are met.
-More details on this process will be announced soon.
+6. Upon graduation, the Examining Board verifies whether all the requirements set in the Students charter (step 4) for a double MSc program are met.
+Please note: If you do not meet the additional requirements set in the Education and Examination Regulations you will not graduate.